-Governors State Regional Online Writing Lab (GROWL) is a website that provides support and services for students who cannot easily come to campus to meet with a writing tutor.
-Papers are generally reviewed, and responded to with a quick turnaround.
-For more information visit the online writing lab.
+GovState Writing Center provides support and services for students who cannot easily come to campus to meet with a writing tutor.
+For more information visit the online writing lab at www.govst.edu/owl or call 708-235-7337.

 SECTION IV